-Placement can range from a period of a few days, or a few months up to a period of two years.
-If the court decides to permanently remove a child from their birth family, a plan will be implemented to support the transition of the child/young person into permanent care.
+Placement can range from a few months up to a period of two years.
+If restoration to the birth family is not successful, a plan will be implemented to support the transition of the child or young person into permanent care.

 Care for these children may be required for a variety of reasons such as domestic violence, inability to parent due to alcohol/drug misuse or mental health.
 While placing these children in safe, stable homes is our priority, we also encourage maintenance of contact with their family networks where possible.

 You would need to provide reassurance to the child and support their family.
 You would be part of a team which helps parents work out how to safely look after their children, or assist in making the hard decision that the child needs to live in a new family.

 2. Permanent foster care

 Permanent carers are needed for children generally aged 5-12 years who the Court has ruled will never be able to return to their birth parents because it is not safe.